-Subject to Clause 12.1, Google will have no liability under the Agreement (including any indemnification obligations) arising out of or related to any use of Beta Features by Customer, its Affiliates, or its or their Clients or Customer Partners.
+Subject to Clause 11.1, neither Google nor Oraki will have any liability under the Agreement (including any indemnification obligations) arising out of or related to any use of Beta Features by Customer, its Affiliates, or its or their Clients or Customer Partners.
 Any use of Beta Features will be solely at Customer’s own risk and may be subject to additional requirements as specified by Google.
 Company and/or Google are not obligated to provide support for Beta Features and Company and/or Google may, at its sole discretion, cease providing Beta Features as part of any Services.

 10.2.
-Customer will indemnify Company, Google and its Affiliates against:
+Customer will indemnify Company, Google its officers, directors, shareholders, Affiliates, agents, successors and assigns (“Company Indemnified parties”) against:

 10.2.2 Settlement costs in relation to that claim;

-10.2.3 reasonable legal fees and disbursements necessarily incurred by Company and/or Google or any of its Affiliates in relation to that claim; and
+10.2.3 reasonable legal fees and disbursements necessarily incurred by against Company Indemnified parties in relation to that claim; and

-10.2.4 reasonable costs necessarily incurred by Company and/or Google or any of its Affiliates in complying with Clause 10.3.
+10.2.4 reasonable costs necessarily incurred by against Company Indemnified parties in complying with Clause 10.3.